r7b7/scalable-system-design/papers/spring-security.md

 Spring Boot will use that metadata to handle the rest.

-## Sample Use Cases
+## Use Cases
-To understand the concepts better, we will cover a few use cases and verify the implementation using SpringBoot and Java.
+We will explore the following use cases one-by-one.
+You could access the sample code for each case by referring to the "Code" section of this paper.

-Use Case 1: Service is registered as a Client with google (Auth Server and Resource Server are same - Google) Use Case 2: Enhance Use Case 1 to add a default route post verification Use Case 3: Service A accesses Service B securily using KeyCloak(Client and Resource Owner are Same) Use Case 4: Service A accesses Service B securily, Service B allows only a specific set of scopes Use Case 5: Use TCP Authentication
+Use Case 1: Service is registered as a Client with google (Auth Server and Resource Server are same - Google)

+Use Case 2: Enhance Use Case 1 to add a default route post verification

+Use Case 3: Service A accesses Service B securily using KeyCloak(Client and Resource Owner are Same)

+Use Case 4: Service A accesses Service B securily, Service B allows only a specific set of scopes

+Use Case 5: Use TCP Authentication

 **Use Case 1:**

+In this use case, Google acts as both the Authorization Server and Resource Server.

 Step 1:

 To Add Google as Authentication Server and Resource Server, we would need to first create a google cloud project with OAuth2 credentials.

 Follow the steps at https://console.cloud.google.com/apis/credentials to create free OAuth2 credentials.
 Add sample data in all the fields, for redirect URL - add the following value - http://localhost:8080/login/oauth2/code/google.
 This is the default redirect URI template provided by Spring App.
 Note that the final path "google" in the above URL should match the registration id mentioned in application.yml file.(Refer Step 3)

 Step 2:

 Create a SpringBoot project from [spring](https://start.spring.io/).
 Add Spring Web, Spring Security and OAuth2 Client as dependency.

 Alternatively, add the following dependencies to SpringBoot web project.